The World Schools Debating Championships (WSDC) is the most respected international English-language debating competition for students aged 14-19.

 The ESU is proud to manage Team England and Team Wales.
 With the assistance of an experienced selection panel, we select debaters for the teams as well as their coaches, manage their participation in the tournament and finance them.

 Each year, national debating organisations across the world put together teams of up to 5 of their nation's best debaters to compete in the Championships.
 The selected debaters then train hard together to ensure that they are prepared to the best of their abilities.
+The ESU selects and manages the participation of Team England and Team Wales.
+Please note that there are minimum thresholds for traditionally underrepresented groups at various stages of the selection process.
+You can read more about that here.

-The competition lasts for around 2 weeks in which teams participate in 4 debates on prepared motions released roughly 2 months before the competition and 4 impromptu debates for which the topic is given 1 hour before the start of the debate, After the inrounds, the teams are ranked by number of debates won, number of judges who voted for them and speaker points, and the top 16 teams then progress or 'break' to the knockout stages.
+The competition lasts for around 2 weeks in which teams participate in 4 debates on prepared motions released roughly 2 months before the competition and 4 impromptu debates for which the topic is given 1 hour before the start of the debate.
+After the inrounds, the teams are ranked by number of debates won, number of judges who voted for them and speaker points, and the top 16 teams then progress or 'break' to the knockout stages.